EXERCISE AND SPORT SCIENCE (ESS)

 Administration of Athletic Training Programs

 A study and analysis of administrative policies involved in the management of an efficient athletic training program.
 Course is designed to provide information in program and strategic planning, evaluation of plans, record keeping, facility design and planning, budgeting and purchasing, inventory control, management of human resources, and governance structures in athletic training.
 Offered Sem.
 I.

 Rehabilitation Techniques for Athletic Injuries

 Techniques to integrate the knowledge base of strength training in rehabilitation with application to specific injuries received in sports participation.
 Rehabilitation strategies are designed to utilize strength and conditioning principles and functional range of motion techniques, to prepare athletes for safe return to full activity.
 Prerequisite: ESS 481.

 Current Readings and Research in Athletic Training

 Special topics in athletic training not included in regular course work (i.e., pharmacology, special needs, infectious diseases, protective equipment, professional responsibilities, postural evaluation and treatment) and other current issues facing the athletic training professional.
 Emphasis is on current trends and research utilized in the athletic training profession.
-Prerequisites: ESS 484 and MTH 205.
+Prerequisites: ESS 484 and MTH 205 or 250.
 Offered Sem.
 II.

 Seminar in Physical Education